HN Mechanical Engineering Bundle (Pearson)

 The aim of this unit is to provide a rational understanding of functional thermodynamics and fluid mechanics in common industrial applications.

-On successful completion of this unit, learners will be able to review industrial thermodynamic systems and their properties, examine the operation of practical steam and gas turbines plants, illustrate the properties of viscosity in fluids, and analyse fluid systems and hydraulic machines.
+On successful completion of this unit, students will be able to review industrial thermodynamic systems and their properties, examine the operation of practical steam and gas turbines plants, illustrate the properties of viscosity in fluids, and analyse fluid systems and hydraulic machines.

-By the end of this unit learners will be able to:
+By the end of this unit students will be able to:

 1. Review industrial thermodynamic systems and their properties.